Fat, Oils and Grease

 - Scrape food, oil, grease and sauces from plates into the trash.

 - Use a jar, coffee can, or other container to hold larger amounts of grease before placing in trash.

-- Do not use hot water and soap to wash grease down the drain because it will harden in your pipes or in the sewer down the line.
+- Do not use hot water and soap to wash grease down the drain because it will harden in your pipes or in the sewer system.

-- Recycle used cooking oil at one of our drop-off locations.
+- Recycle used cooking oil at Mesa's Household Hazardous Materials facility.

-Chemical drain cleaner used to remove sewer clogs flow along the bottom of the drain pipe.
-If used frequently, the chemicals can deteriorate the bottom of the sewer pipe creating problems later.
+Chemical drain cleaner flows along the bottom of the drain pipe.
+If used frequently, the chemicals can deteriorate the bottom of the sewer pipe over time.